Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Experiment

-For different activity levels $al$, the $success\text{-}simu$ is calculated based on different activity indicators to measure the rationality of the behavior simulated by LLM agents when the probability distribution is unknown.
+For different activity levels $l$, the $RS$ is calculated based on various activity indicators to measure the rationality of the behavior simulated by LLM agents when the probability distribution is implicit concerning question RQ3.

-As can be seen from Figure ~\ref{figure-unknown}, most $success\text{-}simu$ of various models are less than 30\%, especially Llama2, ERNIEBot, ChatGLM, and Gemini, with an average $success\text{-}simu$ of only more than 10 percent.
-Moreover, under different activity indicators, the performance variance of each model is large, indicating that most of the sampling results of the unknown probability distribution by LLM agents cannot meet the conditions, and LLM agents do not have the ability to sample the unknown probability distribution.
+As seen in Figure~\ref{figure-unknown}, most $RS$ of various models are less than 30\%, especially Llama2, ERNIEBot, ChatGLM, and Gemini, with an average $RS$ of only slightly more than 10\%.
+Furthermore, there is significant performance variance among models under different activity indicators, indicating that most of the sampling results of implicit probability distributions by LLM agents do not meet the required conditions, and LLM agents lack the ability to sample implicit probability distributions.

-\subsubsection{Probability distribution sampling combined with code tools}
+\subsubsection{Probability Distribution Sampling Combined with Code Tools}

-In the code experiment section, $prompt_{code}$ leads LLM agents to generate Python code, and the results are obtained by running the Python code.
+In this section, we answered question RQ4.
+In the code experiment, $prom_{code}$ leads LLM agents to generate Python code, and the results are obtained by running the Python code.

-In experiments with known probability distributions, the accuracy of the code $acc\text{-}code$ and the $acc\text{-}pd$ are calculated.
-It can be seen from Table ~\ref{table-known-code} and Figure ~\ref{figure-acc-pd} that the $acc\text{-}code$ and the $acc\text{-}pd$ of GPT-3.5, GPT-4, and Claude2.1 have reached nearly 100\% in most probability distributions, while Llama2 and Vicuna perform not as well as them.
-But overall, there is a great improvement in sampling known probability distributions through Python code.
+In experiments with explicit probability distributions, it can be seen from Table~\ref{table-known-code} and Figure~\ref{figure-acc-pd} that the $RC$ and the $RP$ of GPT-3.5, GPT-4, and Claude2.1 have reached nearly 100\% in most probability distributions, while Llama2 and Vicuna do not perform well.
+But overall, there has been significant improvement in sampling explicit probability distributions through Python code.